Mirzipan/Homm3_BG_Database/docs/artifacts/everflowing_crystal_cloak.md

 ![Everflowing Crystal Cloak](../assets/artifacts_major-everflowing_crystal_cloak.webp){ width="340" align=right }
 ___
-Major Artifact
+<p style="text-align: center;" markdown>Major Artifact</p>
 ___
-:instant: Discard 3 cards to gain 2 :valuables:.<br><br>— OR —<br><br>:instant: Gain 1 :valuables:.
+<p style="text-align: center;" markdown>:instant: Discard 3 cards to gain 2 :valuables:.<br><br>— OR —<br><br>:instant: Gain 1 :valuables:.</p>
 ___
-*Taking shelter from a storm in a small cave, you notice a small patch of crystal in one corner.
+<p style="text-align: center;" markdown>*Taking shelter from a storm in a small cave, you notice a small patch of crystal in one corner.
 Curious, you discover that the patch is really a cloak, and when you break a piece off it mysteriously grows back.
-You decide to take the cloak with you.*
+You decide to take the cloak with you.*</p>

 ## Comes With